Stork-Oracle/stork-external/apps/docs/publisher_agent.md

 }
 ```

-Once you've gotten a StorkAuth key from Stork, you can use the [generate_secrets.py](../../python/src/generate_secrets/generate_secrets.py) script to generate your EVM and/or Stork keys and to build the `secrets.json` file.
+Once you've gotten a StorkAuth key from Stork, you can use the [generate_keys.py](../../python/src/generate_keys/generate_keys.py) script to generate your EVM and/or Stork keys and to build the `keys.json` file.
 Make sure not to check this file into version control or share it in any way.

-You can also generate your own keys and build your own `secrets.json` file - it follows the structure of the [KeysFile struct](config.go):
+You can also generate your own keys and build your own `keys.json` file - it follows the structure of the [Keys struct](../lib/publisher_agent/config.go):
 ```json
 {
   "EvmPrivateKey": "0x8b558d5fc31eb64bb51d44b4b28658180e96764d5d5ac68e6d124f86f576d9de",